Last Christmas (Doctor Who): Critical reception

-The A.V.
-Club awarded the episode the highest grade of the site, an "A".
-Alasdair Wilkins praised Steven Moffat’s script as "inordinately clever" in using the trappings of a "fluffy, silly Christmas special" to make the story scary.
-He also praised Capaldi's performance in the special for depicting the unabashed joy common in the Tenth and Eleventh Doctor eras but was "never really" seen in series 8.
-Morgan Jeffery of Digital Spy awarded the episode a 4 out of 5, stating that the episode was an "absolute cracker" that refused to be "throwaway" or "light on substance".
-He believed the influences of Alien and Inception on the script provided viewers with "both food for thought and fuel for our nightmares".
+Alasdair Wilkins from The A.V.
+Club awarded the episode the highest grade of the site, finding the script "inordinately clever" in making a at-first-glance "fluffy, silly Christmas special" scary.
+He also praised Capaldi's performance" for depicting "the unabashed joy" common to the previous Doctors, "never really" seen in series 8.
+Michael Hogan of The Daily Telegraph stated that it "had heart as well as head" with a festive special feel of "cockle-warming cosy glow".
+Writing for Digital Spy, Morgan Jeffery found the episode an "absolute cracker" that refused to be "light on substance".
+He believed the influences of Alien and Inception provided viewers with "both food for thought and fuel for our nightmares".